 Sabatini - This HK Italian classic has been around for a quarter of a century for good reason.
 As the saying goes, “If it ain't broke, why fix it?".
 This Hong Kong staple serves Roman-style comfort food, ideal if wish to have a fancy dinner but with big portions. (featured in photo)

 69 Mody Rd, Tsim Sha Tsui East, Hong Kong, +852 2733 2000, www.rghk.com.hk/en/dining/sabatini

 Delightful small Spanish plates which pack a ton of flavor – Who could say no to Tapas?
 Spanish menus will satisfy even the pickiest palate as there is a dish for everyone, here are our top 3 choices for a memorable date night:

-La Rambla by Catalunya – Whether date night makes its debut in the day or night, La Rambla will satisfy every diner with options to sit indoors with beautiful interiors inspired by their namesake boulevard in Barcelona or at their gorgeous outdoor terrace overlooking the Victoria Harbor.
+La Rambla by Catalunya – Whether date night makes its debut in the day or night, La Rambla will satisfy every diner with options to sit indoors with beautiful interiors inspired by their namesake boulevard in Barcelona or at their gorgeous outdoor terrace overlooking (as seen in the photo) the Victoria Harbor.
 Along with the views and interiors, regional Catalan cuisines and evolving interpretations of Spanish classics will have you leaving completely satisfied!

 22 Ships – Returning from a temporary closure with a brand new look and menu, this restaurant is perfect for date night – serving up authentic tapas dishes, as well as plenty of wines (mostly from Spain) to relish in while taking in the buzzing yet relaxed atmosphere.
 Maintaining “no reservations, no service charge”, enjoy a cool night on the town and the social sharing vibe of Spain in Hong Kong!